 - The average SSDI benefit as of January 2018 was $1,197 a month, which equals just over $14,000 a year.

 - According to the Federal Reserve, less than half of Americans say they have enough savings to cover three months of living expenses in the event they’re not earning any income.
 The same percentage indicates they can’t pay an unexpected $400 bill without having to take out a loan or sell something to do so.

 - More than 70 percent of American households rely on two incomes, making it important for both spouses to have disability insurance.

 Myth #4: “I can't qualify for personal disability insurance.”

 Many people write off disability insurance, believing they will be denied coverage in the underwriting phase.
 Maybe they have diabetes or other chronic illness that, although managed, may lead to complications later.
 Or they have risky hobbies and interests like rock climbing, skydiving, or skiing.

-It’s true that disability insurance is underwritten much like life insurance, and that insurers will assess your overall risk of becoming disabled before issuing you a policy.
+It’s true that disability insurance for individuals is underwritten much like life insurance, and that insurers will assess your overall risk of becoming disabled before issuing you a policy.
 But your health or lifestyle doesn’t necessarily prevent you from obtaining coverage.
 Instead:

 - You may pay a higher premium for health and/or lifestyle attributes, but you can still get coverage.